 Section 1.
-That the "District Map" adopted as a part of the Zoning Ordinance of the City of Scottsdale, showing the zoning district boundaries, is amended by rezoning a +/- 16.3 acre site located at the southeast corner of Hayden Road and Loop 101 and marked as "Site" (the Property) on the map attached as Exhibit 1, incorporated herein by reference, from Planned Community (P-C) District to Planned Community District with the P-C comparable Light Industrial District (P-C I-1) zoning, and by adopting that certain document entitled "Axon Development Plan" declared as public record by Resolution No. 11950 which is incorporated into this ordinance by reference as if fully set forth herein.
+That the "District Map" adopted as a part of the Zoning Ordinance of the City of Scottsdale, showing the zoning district boundaries, is amended by rezoning a +/- 16.3 acre site located at the southeast corner of Hayden Road and Loop 101 and marked as "Site" (the Property) on the map attached as Exhibit 1, incorporated herein by reference, from Planned Community (P-C) District to Planned Community District with the P-C comparable Light Industrial District (P-C I-1) zoning including a Development Plan and Amendment to the Silverstone Development Plan Land Use Budget, included as Stipulation No. 2 of Case 15-ZN-2005, and by adopting that certain document entitled "Aria at Silverstone Development Plan" declared as public record by Resolution No. 13248 which is incorporated into this ordinance by reference as if fully set forth herein.